 The drag curl looks simple, but the movement pattern runs counter to instinct.
 These are the mistakes that show up in almost every first session:

-Drag curl variations and progressions including barbell drag curl, dumbbell drag curl, Smith machine drag curl, and EZ-bar drag curl with their differences labeled
+Drag curl variations and progressions: barbell drag curl, dumbbell drag curl, Smith machine drag curl, and EZ-bar drag curl, each labeled with its difference from the standard version

 Drag curl variations: from barbell and dumbbell for classic training, to Smith machine for a guided path, to EZ-bar for wrist-friendly loading.